mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 Here's everything that happens when you run the command above:

 1. Nix downloads all tools and dependencies for the PDF reader and the testing toolchain.
-1. Nix compiles an open-source PDF reader from source with proper instrumentation for fuzz testing.
+1. Nix compiles the PDF reader from source with proper instrumentation for fuzz testing.
-1. Nix downloads a set of edge-case PDFs to use as a basis for generating inputs for testing.
+1. Nix downloads a set of edge-case PDFs for generating test inputs.
 1. Nix automatically generates new PDFs, feeds them to the PDF reader, and reports which inputs caused the PDF reader to crash.

-You don't have to hunt around to figure out how to install the whole toolchain.
-You just run the command above, and it will install everything for you.

-What's more, if you want to change the fuzzing options or test a different version of the PDF reader, it's as simple as editing a single file.
+If you want to change the fuzzing options or test a different version of the PDF reader, it's as simple as editing a single file.

-I'm going to share how I created it step by step.
+I'm going to share how I created the fuzz testing workflow step by step.
 I'm using a particular software target in the example, but you can use the same methodology to find bugs in other projects.

 If you're impatient, you can skip to the end to see my [final result](https://gitlab.com/mtlynch/fuzz-xpdf).

 ## What's fuzz testing?

-Fuzz testing or "fuzzing" is a way of finding bugs in program by feeding it randomly generated input.
+Fuzz testing or "fuzzing" is a way of finding bugs in software by feeding it randomly generated input.

-For example, if you wanted to fuzz test a program that resized JPEG images, the workflow would look like this:
+For example, if you wanted to fuzz a program that resized JPEG images, the workflow would look like this:

 1. Take a set of valid and/or malformed JPEG image files.
 1. Randomly select one of the input files and randomly mutate it (flip some bits, add some data, delete some data).